 Protocol for engagement with pupils and their families.

-As required, TEACH Academy of Technologies will engage with pupils and their families as soon as practicable, but no later than five calendar days following an emergency.
+As required, TEACH Preparatory Mildred S. Cunningham & Edith H. Morris Elementary School will engage with pupils and their families as soon as practicable, but no later than five calendar days following an emergency.